2022 School Tax Collection

 Yes.
 Tax bills paid between Oct.
 1 and Oct.
 31 are subject to a penalty of 2 percent.
 Taxpayers paying after Nov.
 1 need to contact the county in which they reside.

 Rensselaer County Bureau of Finance – 518-270-2754

 Where can I pay my tax bill after the tax collection period ends?

 No taxes will be accepted by the tax receiver by mail or in person after Oct.
-31. In November, any unpaid school taxes and penalties are turned over to the Rensselaer County Bureau of Finance/Columbia County Real Property Tax Service Agency and are subject to additional penalties.
+31. In November, any unpaid school taxes and penalties are turned over to the Rensselaer County Bureau of Finance/Columbia County Treasurer and are subject to additional penalties.

 What should I do if I find an error or missing exemption on my tax bill?

 If the error relates to the property assessment or exemption amounts, please contact the town assessor first at 518-477-7932.

 Where can I view my tax bills from previous years?

 The tax levy is the total amount of money needed to be raised from local taxes to fund the Schodack Central School District budget after state aid and other revenue sources are taken into account.

 Is the tax rate the same as the tax levy?